-DO eat rice and curry
+DO eat rice and curry.
+So cheap and delicious!

 When I read that Sri Lanka’s national dish is called ‘rice and curry’, I got super excited.
 They are 2 of my favorite things to eat!
 Needless to say I ate so much while I was in Sri Lanka.
 While others complained that it was getting monotonous, I had rice and curry 3 times a day.
 I loved, LOVED Sri Lankan food.
 It packs a lot of spices with just the right amount of heat.

 Rice and curry is also the cheapest meal option in Sri Lanka: street eateries would have signs advertising buffets and for 110 – 250 rupees ($1-$2) you can eat as much rice and curry as you want.
 They usually serve different types of curry.
 Most are vegetarians and you have to pay a little more for the meat options.